Has-X/MTRD-grabber-leak/README.md

 # Backstory

 So recently I recieved a lot of fake news and lies spreading about me.
 Of course all of them were fake but I had to proof that I really didn't log nor passwords nor IPs.
-And for the justice I exposed the REAL MTRD, who lies and grabbs your MineZone token.
+And for the justice I exposed the REAL MTRD, who lies and grabs your MineZone token.

 Stay safe guys, peace.